 School Board Meetings will typically be held on the second Monday of each month, although the corporation may adjust board meeting dates to avoid meeting on holidays, during hazardous weather, or on any other dates that would make attendance inconvenient to the Board and the public.

-Board meetings begin at 7:00p.m and, unless otherwise specified in the agenda, meetings are held in the library at Blue River Valley Jr. Sr. High School, at 4741 N Viking Trail and at Blue River Valley Elementary School, at 4713 N. Viking Trail.
-The locations will be listed in the monthly agenda.
+Board meetings begin at 7:00p.m and, unless otherwise specified in the agenda, meetings are held in the Blue River Valley Administration office, located at 3038 US highway east in New Castle

 Regular business meetings are open to the public.

 The Board may also conduct executive sessions for the purposes of discussing bargaining, litigation, school safety and security measures, the purchase of property, interviewing or reviewing information about prospective employees, to review conduct of current employees, classified records, job performance, school board training, and other concerns as outlined by IC 5-14-1.5-6.1.
 Public notice is given of such sessions, and final policy actions on any matters discussed in executive session must be taken in a public meeting.

 Meetings are conducted according to an agenda prepared by the superintendent and posted at the entrance to the meeting room and the corporation office prior to the meeting.
 The agenda allows for an orderly consideration of many issues and concerns.
 This agenda, along with pertinent background information is sent to Board members prior to the meeting.
 This allows Board members to be informed and prepared to make their decisions.